-Andrea de Adamich made his debut in the world of competitions in 1962 at the wheel of a Triumph TR3, running a few uphill time trials.
+Andrea de Adamich made his racing debut in 1962 behind the wheel of a Triumph TR3, disputing some hill climbs.

-From then on his ascent was meteoric: the Formula 3 Italian Championship, which he won in 1965, opened the doors of Alfa Romeo to him, a partnership that still endures after 50 years!
+Since then, his rise has been fulminating: the Italian Formula 3 Championship, won in 1965, opened for him the doors of Alfa Romeo, a partnership that has been lasting for the past 50 years.

-The Alfa Romeo racing team Autodelta hired him, and at the wheel of Giulia GTA he became European Touring Car Champion twice, in 1966 and 1967.
+Autodelta, the Alfa Romeo racing team, in fact hired him, and behind the wheel of the Giulia GTA, he graduated twice as European Tourism Champion, in 1966 and 1967.

-He had 5 seasons in Formula 1, where in addition to Ferrari he raced with McLaren, March, Surtess and Brabham.
+He spent 5 seasons in Formula 1, where, in addition to Ferrari, de Adamich competed with McLaren, March, Surtess and Brabham.

 Like many colleagues of those years, de Adamich alternated Formula 1 with the most varied categories:

 in particular, he was, with Alfa Romeo, the absolute protagonist of the World Prototypes (2 wins at Brands Hatch and Watkins Glen) and of Formula 2 (victory of the Temporada Argentina behind the wheel of the Ferrari Dino F2).

 In 1974 he retired from the world of car racing, but not from the car world.